JSFoundation/js.foundation/_trademark/000-main.md

 {: .left}
 ## Merchandising

-One of the ways in which the Foundation raises the funds necessary to support its open source projects is through merchandising, both by selling merchandise through licensed distributors and offering merchandise as an incentive to members, conference attendees, and the like.
+One of the ways in which the Foundation raises the funds necessary to support its open source projects is through merchandising, both by selling merchandise through licensed distributors and offering merchandise as an incentive to conference attendees, and the like.
 As such, the Marks may not be used in commercial or non-commercial merchandising of any kind.
-If you would like to purchase Foundation merchandise, please visit [DevSwag](http://devswag.com) or [join the Foundation](https://jquery.org/join/).
-If there’s merchandise you think we should be producing, please let us know at [info@jquery.org](mailto:info@jquery.org).
+If you would like to purchase Foundation merchandise, please visit [DevSwag](http://devswag.com).
+If there's merchandise you think we should be producing, please let us know at [info@js.foundation](mailto:info@js.foundation).

 {: .left}
 ## Commercial Software and Services

 An incredible community of developers and consultants has grown up around the Foundation and its projects, and while our mission is to promote the open web and we encourage the free exchange of developments, we are also glad that members of that community are able to use the work of the Foundation to make a living.
 As noted above though, any commercial use of the Marks is going to be more closely scrutinized and more restricted.

 To that end, the Foundation’s Word Marks may be used in conjunction with the commercial marketing of software built using and services surrounding the Foundation’s projects, provided of course that those uses are non-confusing and otherwise comply with this policy and the [Brand Guide](http://brand.jquery.org).
 Conversely, the Logo Marks may not be used in conjunction with the commercial marketing of software built using or services surrounding the Foundation’s projects, or for any other commercial purpose unless specifically authorized in writing by the Foundation.
-To request such authorization, write to [info@jquery.org](mailto:info@jquery.org).
+To request such authorization, write to [info@js.foundation](mailto:info@js.foundation).

 {: .left}
 ## Open Source Community Promotion